petabridge/akka-bootcamp/src/Unit-2/lesson2/README.md

-# Lesson 2.1: Using `ReceiveActor` for Smarter Message Handling
+# Lesson 2.2: Using `ReceiveActor` for Smarter Message Handling

-Module 2!
-Let's go!

 In the first module, you learned how to use the `UntypedActor` ([docs](http://getakka.net/wiki/Working%20with%20actors#untypedactor-api "Akka.NET Untyped Actors")) to build your first actors and handle some simple message types.